Bed Bugs

 Overview

 Bed bugs are small, parasitic insects that feed exclusively on blood, primarily human blood.
-They have made a dramatic resurgence worldwide since the early 2000s, partly due to increased travel and resistance to common pesticides.
+They have made a dramatic resurgence worldwide, partly due to increased global travel and pesticide resistance.
 They are expert hitchhikers, spreading via luggage, used furniture, and clothing.

 Identification

-Flat, oval, reddish-brown body about 4–5 mm long (apple seed size)
+Flat, oval, reddish-brown body about 4 to 5 mm long (apple seed size)

 Wingless; cannot fly or jump

-After feeding, body swells and turns more reddish
+After feeding, body swells and turns dark reddish

 Nymphs are translucent to yellowish-white and very small